LGBT Rights in Scotland

 The Act simplifies, strengthens and harmonises the current legislation to provide Britain with a new discrimination law which protects individuals from unfair treatment and promotes a fair and more equal society.

-Also covering LGBT discrimination would be the Human Rights Act, which is a fundamental piece of the legislation underpinning the Scottish Parliament.
+The Equality Act of 2010 extends to Scotland.
 In 2024, Scotland revised its hate crime law to explicitly include gender identity and sexual orientation.

 LGBT employment discrimination in Scotland